juliengouban/Weather-Station-ESP32/README.md

 # Weather-Station-ESP32
-In this board, I have designed a weather station based on the ESP32 with sensor of temperature, humidity and photoresistor
+In this board, I have designed a weather station based on the ESP32 with sensor of temperature, humidity and photoresistor.
+The ESP32 is a highly versatile and cost-effective microcontroller, ideal for PCB design due to its powerful dual-core processor, built-in Wi-Fi and Bluetooth, and low power consumption.
+Its wide range of I/O options and support for various communication protocols make it suitable for many applications, especially in IoT projects.
+The compact form factor and extensive development support further simplify the design process, allowing for efficient and flexible PCB layouts.

+Our board is a two layers designed with Altium Designer.

 <h1> Electronic diagram</h1>
 We'll now take a closer look at how our electronic board works: